 …that at least half of the members of the band had been given departmental jobs, but because of the stringent observance of the Returned Soldiers’ Preference Act it would be impossible to absorb them all.”(“BAND IS NOT TO PLAY,” 1937)

 It is hard to read of these circumstances and not feel saddened about the state some of these bands.
 They were trying to exist in a time of history where outside forces were affecting how they operated; membership and commitment being a major part of those factors.
 No doubt they were doing the best they could under the circumstances.

 The bands played on:

-Music has always been known as a great reliver to troubles and during this time our brass bands rose to the challenge, not only for the good of the band and band members but also for the general public and other causes.
+Music has always been known as a great reliever to troubles and during this time our brass bands rose to the challenge, not only for the good of the band and band members but also for the public and other causes.
 In fact, some commentators suggested that there was no need for music making to stop.
 In 1931 a Dr A. E. Floyd wrote in an article published in the Australasian newspaper,

 The effect of the present financial stringency on every man’s music and musical progress need not be unmitigatedly bad; indeed it may be easily, with a little forethought, be decidedly good.(Floyd, 1931)

 Admittedly, the context of Dr. Floyd’s article was more on making music in the home environment.
 However, there is no doubt that his thoughts were cross-applicable to playing in ensembles outside of the home as well – his encouragement was for people to keep making music no matter the circumstances for health reasons.